 An MVP, or a Minimal Viable Product, is the most basic version of the product that only includes the core functionality.
 The idea of the MVP is that it should take little time to create and be provided to customers so that they can share feedback.

 Tip: Work on confirming the core features with the team and stakeholders before you create the MVP but don’t go into the road mapping and detailed functionality outline.
 It’s best to delay it until the MVP tests are successful.
+Schedule a couple of team and stakeholder meetings in your online calendar planner for the MVP stage to ensure everyone is on top of the process at all times.

 During step 2, we are verbally confirming that solution will work for the clients, but in step 3 we actually give them something real to play with.